Rajoooooo/Salesforce-Capstone/README.md

 To display a proper message, I went to the Toolbox and created a Text Template resource named ErrorMessageTemplate.
 In the body, I wrote: “Sorry, we can't add more guests because the maximum number of Travellers for this booking has already been reached,” and selected Plain Text view.
 I then added a Custom Error element under the “Yes” path, labeled it Error Message, set the error location to show in a window on the record page, and used the ErrorMessageTemplate resource as the message.

 Finally, I saved the flow as a new version with the label "Show Error if Guests > Travellers", and clicked Activate.
 With this flow in place, the system now automatically prevents users from exceeding the allowed guest count per booking, improving both user experience and data accuracy.

+## Milestone 9: Workflow

+To automate customer follow-ups and improve post-trip engagement, I created a Workflow Rule in Salesforce that automatically generates a Task for the Travel Agent to contact the customer for feedback whenever a booking is marked as Completed.
+From Setup, I searched for and selected Workflow Rules, then clicked New Rule and chose to continue with Workflow Rules.
+I selected Booking as the object and clicked Next.

+I named the rule “Follow-up Task After Booking Completion” and set the Evaluation Criteria to “Created, and every time it’s edited” to ensure the rule runs whenever the booking status changes.
+For the Rule Criteria, I specified that the rule should run if the Booking Status field equals "Completed".
+After saving the rule, I clicked Add Workflow Action and selected New Task.

+In the task setup, I assigned the task to the Booking Owner and set the Subject to “Follow up for feedback”.
+For the Due Date, I used the Travelling End Date of the booking and added 3 days to it.
+I set the Priority to Normal, the Status to Not Started, and added a comment: “Please contact the customer for feedback about the recent trip.”
+After saving the task and clicking Done, I returned to the Workflow Rule detail page and clicked Activate to turn it on.

+Now, each time a booking is completed, Salesforce automatically creates a follow-up task for the travel agent to check in with the customer, helping ensure better service and useful feedback collection.